omgnetwork/ios-sdk/README.md

 #### Scan a QR code

+To enable QR code scanning, you first need to add the `NSCameraUsageDescription` permission in your `Info.plist`.

 You can then use the integrated `QRScannerViewController` to scan the generated QR code.

-You first need to initialize the view controller using:
+Initialize the view controller using:

 ```swift
 if let vc = QRScannerViewController(delegate: self, client: client, cancelButtonTitle: "Cancel") {